A brief introduction to matrix hydrodynamics: Conservation of enstrophy implies noise

 \section{Conservation of enstrophy implies noise}

 Consider the expansion of vorticity in spherical harmonics

-where $\ell$ corresponds to the wave-number frequency ($V^\ell = \mathrm{span}(Y^{\ell,-\ell},\ldots,Y^{\ell,\ell})$ is the eigenspace of the Laplace-Beltrami operator with eigenvalue $-\ell(\ell+1)$).
+where $\ell$ corresponds to the wave number frequency ($V^\ell = \mathrm{span}(Y^{\ell,-\ell},\ldots,Y^{\ell,\ell})$ is the eigenspace of the Laplace-Beltrami operator with eigenvalue $-\ell(\ell+1)$).
 The long-time behavior of the 2-D Euler equations can be addressed by studying the statistical properties of the coefficients $\omega_{\ell,m}$.
-Indeed, for low wave-numbers, say $\ell < \ell^*$, we expect a build-up of energy (cf.~\emph{inverse energy cascade}), whereas for high wave-numbers, $\ell > \ell^*$, we expect as $t\to\infty$ a uniform distribution of the spherical harmonics coefficients (cf.~\emph{forward enstrophy cascade}).
-Thus, for $\ell>\ell^*$ we expect, in average, that $\omega_{\ell,m}^2 \sim \varepsilon^2$ with an infinitesimal noise-level $\varepsilon^2$ as $t\to\infty$.
+Indeed, we expect a threshold wave-number $\ell^*$ such that for low wave numbers, $\ell < \ell^*$, we see a build-up of energy (cf.~\emph{inverse energy cascade}), whereas for high wave numbers, $\ell > \ell^*$, we see convergence toward a uniform distribution of the spherical harmonics coefficients (cf.~\emph{forward enstrophy cascade}).
+In other words, for $\ell>\ell^*$, we expect, in average, that $\omega_{\ell,m}^2 \sim \varepsilon^2$ with an infinitesimal noise level $\varepsilon^2$ as $t\to\infty$.
 Details of the underlying theoretical models, as well as numerical and experimental verification, are covered in the survey by Boffetta and Ecke~\cite{BoEc2012}.

-As we have seen, the long-time simulations based on the Euler-Zeitlin equations~\eqref{eq:euler-zeitlin} typically settle at a few interacting vortex blobs for the large-scale dynamics.
+As we have seen, the long-time simulations of the Euler-Zeitlin equations~\eqref{eq:euler-zeitlin} typically settle at a few interacting vortex blobs for the large-scale dynamics.
 On small scales, however, there is a background ``noise'', moderate but significant in magnitude.
 This noise is qualitatively correct, but quantitatively incorrect: its magnitude is exaggerated.

 The magnification of the background noise is a consequence of conservation of enstrophy, i.e., conservation of the Casimir